Great Southern Land

 In 1999, Iva Davies was commissioned by Spectak Productions on behalf of the City of Sydney Council to create a musical score to ring in the new Millennium in the forecourt of the Sydney Opera House.
-Iva took his song “Great Southern Land” and created a new version dubbed “The Ghost of Time”.
+Iva took his song “Great Southern Land” and created a new version released as CD under the title “The Ghost of Time”.
 The performance in the forecourt of the Sydney Opera House, featuring Iva Davies, Guy Pratt, Richard Tognetti, Glenn Krawczyk, Sydney Symphony Orchestra, and TaikOz, was seen by millions of people around the world.
+Having watched that show on television, Australian film director Peter Weir subsequently contacted Davies and engaged him to compose the soundtrack for the movie Master and Commander: The Far Side of the World "based on that style".

+On 5 September 2011, "Great Southern Land" re-entered the Australian (ARIA) Singles Chart at No. 66.
 In November 2014 the song was selected for inclusion on the Australian National Film & Sound Archive's "Sounds of Australia" list.

 The song is also used as the walk out tune for the Australian cricket team for their home matches during the Australian summer.

 Qantas added eight 787-9 Dreamliners to its fleet in 2017.
 The airlines named each Dreamliner from suggestions and votes from the public.
 The name “Great Southern Land” was chosen for the first aircraft out of 45,000 suggestions from the public.

 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "Great Southern Land" was ranked number 4.
-In 2025 it placed 35 in the Triple J Hottest 100 of Australian Songs.
+In 2025 it placed 35 in the Triple J Hottest 100 of Australian Songs.In 2022 Icehouse's Iva Davies with William Barton (didgeridoo) performed the song at the National Museum of Australia in conjunction with the opening of its "Great Southern Land gallery".